jgitlin-p21/chef-server/src/oc_erchef/schema/README.md

 ## History

-This directory was originally the enterprise-chef-server-schema at tag 2.9.0.
+This directory was originally the enterprise-cinc-server-schema at tag 2.9.0.
 All schema changes since that tag have happened here and not in the older repository.

-The baseline/ directory is the chef-server-schema directory as of tag 1.0.4.
+The baseline/ directory is the cinc-server-schema directory as of tag 1.0.4.

 ## License